Citing a Book in MLA Format

 old books

-The eighth edition of the MLA Handbook was printed in 2016.
-This newest update to the standards for citing in the MLA format changed the way sources are cited on the Works Cited page.
+The eighth edition of the MLA Handbook, printed in 2016, changed how sources are cited on the Works Cited page.

 Therefore, if you've ever encountered MLA citation formatting in the past, you may need to learn the newer, updated citation format.
-Also, if you search for information on MLA citations on your own, make sure the source is referring to the eighth edition of the MLA Handbook, so you are learning about the correct version of MLA citation formatting
+If you search for information on MLA citations on your own, ensure the source refers to the most recent edition of the MLA Handbook, so you are learning about the correct version of MLA citation formatting.

-When searching for information on MLA citations, do not use online software that claims to create correct MLA citations, because most are unreliable and are created for older, outdated editions of MLA.
+When searching for information on MLA citations, do not use online software that claims to create correct ones.
+Most are unreliable and made for older, outdated editions of MLA.

 Most auto-formatting software algorithms can't correctly process the nuances in the information needed for citations, and many software programs have basic formatting errors that will show up in the finished citation.

-It is easier and faster to learn to create the citation on your own; then you will know it is correctly formatted.
+It is easier and faster to learn to create the citation yourself; then, you will know it is correctly formatted.

-The eighth edition of MLA differs from earlier editions because, instead of providing specific formats for every conceivable type of source, it provides a list of steps a person should follow in the citation process.
+The eighth edition of MLA differs from earlier editions because, instead of providing specific formats for every conceivable source type, it includes a list of steps a person should follow in the citation process.

-Some steps are more relevant to certain types of sources than other steps, so it is important to know what type of source you are citing, so you know which steps in the citation process are more applicable to the source you are citing.
+Some steps are more relevant to certain types of sources than others, so it is important to know what type of source you cite to know which steps in the citation process are more applicable to the source you cite.

-The general steps for all citations on the Works Cited page in MLA are:
+These are the general steps for all citations on the Works Cited page in MLA.

 1. author